ryancolorcafe/jekyll-theme-collider/README.md

 This is what would allow you to simply configure `color: orange` in your `tags` and `_blog_tags` directory files.
 For an example of what is happening under the hood, you can take a look at the `_includes/header.html` file, lines 1-15.

-**Home page background color**
+#### Homepage background color

-To change the background color of the particles.js canvas on the home page, go to `components/_particles.scss` and change the background color here:
+To change the background color of the particles.js canvas on the homepage, go to `components/_particles.scss` and change the background color here:
 ```
 #particles-js {
   background: $dark-sea-green;